Near-linear Time Algorithm for Approximate Minimum Degree Spanning Trees

 In our process of searching, similar to the blocking flow approach~\cite{dinitz70} for max-flow, we first construct a layering of the graph by the shortest length of augmenting sequences, then each time find a shortest augmenting sequence in the layering and do such tree modification by this augmenting sequence, thus after near-linear time the shortest length of augmenting sequences would increase.
-We repeat this until the length of shortest augmenting sequence is longer than $\frac{1}{\epsilon}\log n$.
-When the shortest length of augmenting sequences exceeds $\frac{1}{\epsilon}\log n$, the number of layers also exceeds $\frac{1}{\epsilon}\log n$, so there are two adjacent layer whose ratio is at most $1+\epsilon$, then if the number of augmenting sequences we found are not too large (not too many new degree-$(k-1)$ vertices emerge), we can argue a $1+O(\epsilon)$ approximation for the optimal solution $\opt$.
-In the whole procedure of our algorithm, we can let $k=(1+O(\epsilon))\delta$ for the degree $\delta$ of the current spanning tree, and make $k$ increase by one after each iteration until in some iteration $d_k$ is not significantly decreased.
+We repeat this until the length of the shortest augmenting sequence is longer than $\frac{1}{\epsilon}\log n$.
+When this happens, the number of layers also exceeds $\frac{1}{\epsilon}\log n$, so there are two adjacent layer whose ratio is at most $1+\epsilon$, then if the number of augmenting sequences we found are not too large (not too many new degree-$(k-1)$ vertices emerge), we can argue a $1+O(\epsilon)$ approximation for the optimal solution $\opt$.
+In the whole procedure of our algorithm, we can let $k=(1-O(\epsilon))\Delta$ for the degree $\Delta$ of the current spanning tree, and make $k$ increase by one after each iteration until in some iteration the sum of degree of all the vertices with degree $\ge k$ is not significantly decreased.
 See Section~\ref{sec:main-step}.